0

 Ref.
 2433, Lord Elgin 30 jewel model “F”, 10k gold filled case

 Notes: Small 29 mm diameter 10k gold filled case (ref.
 2433), made by Jonell of New York.
 Marketed as Lord Elgin 30 jewel Thin-Thin model “F”.
 One known dial design, but comes in two versions: yellow gold (ref.
 2433 Y) and white gold (2433 W).
 The dial markers and hands should match the case color.
 The caseback comes in two variations, smooth and textured, but that appears to be random and not related to the case color.
 Model “F” was a strong seller and examples appear regularly for sale.
 The white gold version is significantly less common than the yellow gold.
+A black dial example of ref.
+2433 Y has also been noted, although authenticity has not yet been confirmed.
 Watches with “Y” or “W” after the 4 digit case number follow the numbering system Elgin used to describe different color cases.
+See our YouTube video discussing these watches.

 ✧⋄⋆⋅⋆⋄✧